SherineAwad/multiomicsGRN/README.md

 This step performs **dimensionality reduction and clustering** of cells based on their **topic profiles**.

 - Each cell now has a **topic proportion vector** from the previous LDA step.
-- Clustering identifies groups of cells with similar chromatin accessibility patterns.
+- Clustering identifies groups of cells with similar chromatin accessibZZility patterns.

 ### Clustering output